Claire-Fisher/rock-paper-scissors-ms2/README.md

 # Features

-This project consists of one page with 13 features.
+This project consists of one page with 14 features.

 ### Fully Responsive
 - This site adapts to all devices and screen sizes ranging between 320px to 2560px wide (Tested).

 ### Intuitive Navigation
 - The rules button is present on every page and stays in the same location.
 - The weapon buttons are large, obvious and stay in the same location.
 Shifting only from horizontal to vertical alignment dependant on screen width.
-- All buttons are named with intuitive text so navigation is clear to the user (e.g Continue, New Game).
+- All buttons are named with intuitive text so navigation is clear to the user (e.g Continue, New Game) (Site objective No.7).
 - All buttons have aria-labels to allow good navigation for users with screen-readers.
+(Site objective No.7).

 ### Clear typography
 - The highly legible and readable font 'Inter' was selected from googlefonts.
 As a googlefonts listed typography, 'Inter' has a high chance of being useable across most devices.
 A generic 'serif' font has been coded to display in the event a device is not compatible with 'Inter'.